geocoder-php/Geocoder/src/Provider/StorageLocation/Readme.md

 $provider = new \Geocoder\Provider\StorageLocation\StorageLocation($database, $dbConfig);
 ```

 Please take attention what you need to take care for save data in database what you use.
 Also in first moment you need to add places what you want to find in feature.
-Each place in database it's usual Address entity extended by 1 additional property - `Polygons`.
+Each place in database it's specific Place entity what contain collection of Address entities and additional properties - `Polygons`, `currentLocale` and `objectHash`.

 ```php
 $headers = [